||Sign up for our general info mailing list|

 GIS Applications: Advanced Project Development (Geog/GIS 28B) This course is an exploration of various, more advanced GIS techniques and concepts though an active learning project-based approach.
 Students work with the instructor and each other to define, propose, design, and execute a project that either builds on their GEOG/GIS 28A projector or incorporates new GIS skills and knowledge.
 (Pre-requisite: GEOG/GIS.
 28A, both GEOG/GIS.
 22 and/ GEOG/GIS.
 26 are preferred; you need to be proficient with ArcGIS Desktop).

-Introduction to GPS (Geog/GIS 24): GEOG/GIS24 is a 4-day (2 Fri. evenings and 2 Saturdays) introduction to basic GPS concepts and the uses of GPS receivers.
+Introduction to GPS (Geog/GIS 24): GEOG/GIS24 is currently not offered.
+When it is, it is an introduction to basic GPS concepts and the uses of GPS receivers.
 This 24-hour course is designed to introduce GPS to those who are considering using it in recreational, work, and research activities.
 The course will combine classroom instruction and practical hands-on exercises, with participants working in small teams.
-Hand-held GPS receivers, integrated PDA/GPS units (Trimble GeoXTs), and a professional backpack model are used in this.
+Hand-held GPS receivers, integrated Mapping/GPS units (Trimble GeoXTs), and a professional backpack model are used in this.

 Completing the suite of GIS courses at Ventura College, qualifies a student for this department awarded Proficiency Award.
 It takes a minimum of 3 semesters to complete the Award.
 Contact Steve Palladino for more information.